mor-1/evaluation-guide/content/evaluation-guide/app-dev-process.md

 The other roles that were traditionally part of the development process are involved too, as enablers of the project

-The other roles that were traditionally part of the development process are involved too, as enablers of the project.
-They are often involved as an enabler and specialist over the complete program/portfolio of apps that are under development.
+The other roles that were traditionally part of the development process are involved too, as enablers and specialists for the project as well as for the complete program and portfolio of apps that are under development.

 ### 3.1 Three Roles in the Core Development Team